SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventions.md

 are invited to propose examples they encounter while reading others' code or while applying one of the guidelines in this document.

+Each main section is denoted by a mnemonic code (e.g. "[NS]" for the subsection "Source files" under "Naming").
+Each guideline has a mnemonic code made of the mnemonic code of its section and a number of two or three digits.
+Each subsection has some room for a few additions, and once a mnemonic code is assigned to a guideline, it is never changed nor reused.
+Removed guidelines will be marked as such.

 #   Conventions   ##############################################################